rezkycodes/rezkycodes/README.md

 ### 🌱 Currently Learning
 - Microservices with Bun.js & Kafka
 - Monitoring and logging with OpenTelemetry & Grafana
-- Building APIs with Golang (Fiber & GORM)
+- Building APIs with Golang Chi Router

 ### ✨ Fun Fact
 When I’m not coding, I enjoy experimenting with creative tools and exploring new ideas for side projects.